JoinCODED/React-Native-1---Introduction-Redux/04_Cookie_List/02_Cookie_List_Component.md

-1. In `components` create a folder called `CookieList`, inside it create an `index.js` file and setup your component.
+1. In `components` create a file called `CookieList.js` and setup your component.

 2. Also create a `CookieItem.js` file and setup your component.